-- (a) source the input data and assumptions from the most recent and accurate sources of information reasonably available, and where practicable from the Registered Participant or other person most closely associated with the data (see Section 3.4); - (b) validate material inputs and assumptions, where reasonably practicable, for example through a second opinion from a subject matter expert or engagement with the FRG; - (c) include data up till at least 30 April (later if practical) for the demand components and 30 June for the supply components to be used for the reliability forecast to be produced by the end of August that year; - (d) seek subject matter expert expertise (unless AEMO itself is the subject matter expert), such as advice on new or novel technologies, or emerging trends; and - (e) be transparent about all inputs and assumptions sourced and the process for collecting and validating them, subject to AEMO's obligations in respect of confidential information under the National Electricity Law.
-Key data sources, inputs and assumptions are to be reported in the IASR, to be published at least annually. - (f) apply the Consultation Procedures outlined in AER's FBPG at least once every four years to determine: - (i) the fundamental methodologies needed in the forecasting processes; - (ii) the components on which the forecasts are to be based, and the way they are to be determined and used; - (iii) the stakeholder engagement process for determining the forecasting methodologies, inputs and assumptions. - (g) AEMO's IASR summarises the broad source and validation approach for key data input components as at the date of these Guidelines, including the role stakeholders have in the process.
+- (a) source the input data and assumptions from the most recent and accurate sources of information reasonably available, and where practicable from the Registered Participant or other person most closely associated with the data (see Section 3.4); - (b) validate material inputs and assumptions, where reasonably practicable, for example through a second opinion (consultant) from a subject matter expert4 or engagement with the FRG: - (c) include data up till at least 30 April (later if practical) for the demand components and 30 June for the supply components to be used for the reliability forecast to be produced by the end of August that year; - (d) seek subject matter expert expertise (unless AEMO itself is the subject matter expert, seek expert), such as advice from consultants with recognised expertise for on new or novel technologies, or emerging trends that are yet not well understood, and for subjects that require specialist expertise; and - (e) be transparent about all inputs and assumptions sourced and the process for collecting and validating them, subject to AEMO's obligations in respect of confidential information under the National Electricity Law.
+Key data sources, inputs and assumptions are to be reported in the IASR, to be published at least annually. - (f) apply the Forecasting Best Practice Consultation Procedures outlined in AERs InterimAER's FBPG at least once every four years to determine: - (i) the fundamental methodologies needed in the forecasting processes; - (ii) the components on which the forecasts are to be based, and the way they are to be determined and used;